 Client Credentials Flow

-<Space service URL>/oauth/token by adding the following parameters to the entity-body of HTTP request in the
+Put the following parameters to the entity-body of the HTTP request in the

 Required.
 Specifies the grant type in an OAuth 2.0 request.
 Set value to